ChatGPT Keyboard: AI Writing Anywhere

 - Set your preferred writing style (casual, professional, technical)

-- Choose which AI model to use (GPT-3.5 for speed, GPT-4 for quality)
+- Choose which AI model to use (GPT-4o or Claude for quality, lighter models for speed)

 - Create custom assistants for specific tasks